plotdb/csv4xls/README.md

 - When `format` is set to `'auto'` (default), the library will use XLSX if available, otherwise fall back to CSV/TSV.

+## Note

+When using in Nodejs environment, version 18+ is required for `Blob` support which is used in `toBlob` function.

 ## License